 Surging demand is nowhere more evident than China.
 This behemoth market has a long history of cultural affinity toward precious metals.
 And with its population growing (the opposite of what is happening in the West), its tremendous appetite will continue.

 This kind of demand doesn’t happen in a vacuum.
 Sooner or later there will be consequences when surging demand meets crimped supply—and those consequences are all positive if you own the metal.

 Last, the gold/silver ratio (the price of gold divided by the price of silver) can give clues about which metal might be the better buy at any given time.
 Especially when the ratio reaches an extreme…

-The gold-to-silver ratio averaged 47:1 during the 20th century.
-It’s averaged about 61:1 in the 21st century.
-So a ratio at or above 70 is in outlier territory and thus makes silver a good buy relative to the price of gold.
+The gold-to-silver ratio averaged 47:1 in the 20th century.
+It’s averaged 56:1 since 1968, so a ratio above that level makes silver a good buy relative to the price of gold.

 • Add all up the reasons and silver just might be the buying opportunity of the decade.